Licentiate (degree)

-A licentiate (abbreviated Lic.) is an academic degree present in many countries, representing different educational levels.
+A licentiate (abbreviated Lic.) is an academic degree awarded in many countries, by a variety of types of educational (usually tertiary) institutions, after a variety of courses of study.
+It can represent completion of study at different educational levels, but in many contexts is seen as broadly similar to a diploma; it is commonly for postgraduate studies shorter than a masters program.

-It may be similar to a master's degree when issued by pontifical universities and other universities in Europe, Latin America, and Syria.
+The Licentiate (Pontifical Degree) is also a postgraduate degree preparatory to a doctoral degree when issued by pontifical universities and certain other universities in Europe, Latin America, and Asia.

 The term is also used for a person who holds this degree.

 Etymology

 The term derives from Latin licentia, "freedom" (from Latin licēre, "to be allowed"), which is applied in the phrases licentia docendi (also licentia doctorandi), meaning "permission to teach", and licentia ad practicandum (also licentia practicandi), meaning "permission to practice", signifying someone who holds a certificate of competence to practise a profession.

 History

-The Gregorian Reform of the Catholic Church led to an increased focus on the liberal arts in episcopal schools during the 11th and 12th centuries, with Pope Gregory VII ordering all bishops to make provisions for the teaching of liberal arts.
-Chancellors and scholasters exercised a high degree of control over who could teach within their locus magisterii, or area of teaching authority.
-Throughout the 12th century, the degree of their control tightened to such an extent that they had essential monopolies over all teachers in their dioceses, and teachers were barred from acting as instructors without the explicit authorization of their scholasters.
-Conflicts sometimes arose between the scholasters and local independent educators who operated educational facilities without their permission, and chancellors often demanded expensive gifts before granting a license to teach.
-In response to these escalating abuses of power, Pope Alexander III demanded that a free licentia docendi should be granted to anyone deemed qualified to teach.
-This allowed the Church to progressively centralize its educational control, reducing the power of individual scholasters.
+The Gregorian Reform of the Catholic Church led to an increased focus on the liberal arts in episcopal schools during the 11th and 12th centuries, with Pope Gregory VII (pope 1073-1085) ordering all bishops to make provision for the teaching of liberal arts in their dioceses.
+Educational officials in a diocese or school (chancellors and scholasters) exercised a high degree of control over who could teach within their locus magisterii — the geographical area in which they had authority to regulate teaching and schools.
+Throughout the 12th century, their control tightened to such an extent that they essentially had regulatory monopolies over all teachers in their diocese or area; thus, potential teachers were barred from acting as instructors without the explicit authorization of their scholasters.
+Thus arose the licentia as a licence or permission or authority to conduct one's professional work: as an educator.

+Conflicts then sometimes arose between scholasters and local independent educators, who might for example have taught at, or operated an educational facility, without church permission.
+Additionally, chancellors often improperly demanded expensive gifts before granting a person a license to teach: a form of church corruption or simony.
+In response to these issues and otherwise escalating abuses of power, Pope Alexander III (pope 1159-1181) demanded that a free licentia docendi should be granted to anyone deemed qualified to teach.
+This allowed the Church in Rome, over time, to centralize and doctrinalise its educational control: reducing the power of individual scholasters locally to regulate teachers, but maintaining some doctrinal orthodoxy or harmony throughout the Christian world as to what content should be taught.